GEMS JWST: Transmission spectroscopy of TOI-5205b reveals significant stellar contamination and a metal-poor atmosphere: Free chemistry retrieval supporting materials

 \subsection{Retrievals on Partial Spectra}

-To understand how different portions of the transmission spectrum drive the retrieval towards constraints on the planet atmosphere and the contaminating star, we made several wavelength cuts to the co-added transmission spectrum and repeated our previous retrieval simulations using the cloud-free M3.1 model from \S\ref{sec:retrievals}. \autoref{fig:retrieval_corner_wavelength} presents the spectrum with the various models (upper right inset) and 1-D and 2-D marginalized posterior distributions for five different retrievals covering wavelengths of $\lambda>$ 3.5, 2.5, 1.5, 0.9, and 0.5 \textmu{}m.
+To understand how different portions of the transmission spectrum drive the retrieval towards constraints on the planet atmosphere and the contaminating star, we made several wavelength cuts to the co-added transmission spectrum and repeated our previous retrieval simulations using the cloud-free M3.1 model from \S\ref{sec:retrievals}. \autoref{fig:retrieval_corner_wavelength} presents the spectrum with the various models (upper right inset) and 1-D and 2-D marginalized posterior distributions for five different retrievals covering wavelengths of $\lambda>$ 3.5, 2.5, 1.5, and 0.5 \textmu{}m.
 The choice to focus on the spectra at wavelengths longer than these cuts is based on the stronger impact of stellar contamination at bluer wavelengths \citep[see \autoref{fig:retrieval_spectrum_breakdown}; e.g.,][]{Seager2024}.

 Markedly different results are obtained using data from different wavelength ranges, including many statistically incompatible constraints for the atmospheric temperature, gas abundances, and reference radius.
-Results for $\lambda > 3.5$ \textmu{}m show that a high temperature atmosphere with abundant \ce{H2S} (a volume mixing ratio of $-2.31 \pm 0.43$) and no \ce{CH4} fits the downward sloped spectrum.
-For $\lambda > 2.5$ \textmu{}m a dichotomous result is obtained with a low temperature atmosphere ($386 \pm 57$ K) with abundant \ce{CH4} and no constraint on \ce{H2S}.
+Results for $\lambda > 3.5$ \textmu{}m show that a high temperature atmosphere with abundant \ce{H2S} (a volume mixing ratio of $-2.03^{+0.43}_{-0.60}$) and no \ce{CH4} constraint fits the downward sloped spectrum.
+For $\lambda > 2.5$ \textmu{}m a dichotomous result is obtained with a low temperature atmosphere ($561.0^{+96.1}_{-85.6}$ K) with abundant \ce{CH4} and no constraint on \ce{H2S}.
 These two longwave only datasets prove to be poor predictors of the shortwave data as they immediately diverge beyond the cutoff.
-Results for $\lambda > 1.5$ \textmu{}m are similar to the $\lambda > 3.5$ \textmu{}m case with high $T$ and high abundances of \ce{CH4} and \ce{H2S}, and it offers a good prediction of the shorter wavelength data, except for at 1 \textmu{}m where the data lack a feature predicted by the models.
-The $\lambda > 0.9$ \textmu{}m results are almost entirely consistent with the full wavelength constraints ($\lambda > 0.5$ \textmu{}m) and show modest temperature atmospheres that are within $1\sigma$ of $T_{\rm eq}$.
-The primary difference between the $\lambda > 0.9$ and $\lambda > 0.5$ \textmu{}m cases is the star photosphere, spot and faculae characteristics.
-In particular, the spot and faculae area covering fractions are much more precisely constrained using the data from $0.5-0.9$ \textmu{}m.
+Results for $\lambda > 1.5$ \textmu{}m are similar to the $\lambda > 3.5$ \textmu{}m case with high $T$, but have moderate abundances of \ce{CH4}, \ce{H2S}, and \ce{H2O}, and it offers a sensible prediction of the shorter wavelength data, albeit offset from the true slope in below 1 \textmu{}m.
+The $\lambda > 0.5$ \textmu{}m full wavelength constraints show modest temperature atmospheres that are within $1\sigma$ of $T_{\rm eq}$.
+We note that all cases show non-zero starspot covering fractions, indicating the need for TLS modeling.
+However, the shortwave data offer significantly refined constraints on the stellar parameters.